Tempestyash123456/practicals-in-Semester-4/Exp5/README.md

 **Output:** In this experiment, we have merged a file in a branch to the master or main branch on both local and remote repositories.

-For more information, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp5/22BDO10019_git_exp_five.pdf) from here.
+For more information and screenshots, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp5/22BDO10019_git_exp_five.pdf) from here.